 - Pour 1 1/2 cups of the condensed milk mixture into the large bowl of whipped egg whites and use a rubber spatula to gently fold the mixture together.

-- When the mixture is combined, add the remaining condensed milk mixture and again gently fold to combine.
+- When combined, add the remaining condensed milk mixture and gently fold again to combine.

 - Pour the tart filling into the graham cracker crust.